gaintopskills/thenowrealmblog/src/content/blog/how-to-reverse-biological-aging.md

 <p>2.
 Sauna and cold exposure are also great because they activate heat shock proteins.
 These heat shock proteins help proteins in the body fold correctly. </p>

 <p> 3.
-And of course My Best Diet that supports DNA methylation is a must for balancing proteostasis.
+And of course  <a href="https://thenowrealm.com/healthiest-diet-for-a-human-in-the-world/" title="best diet for a human" target=>'_blank">My Best Diet</a> that supports DNA methylation is a must for balancing proteostasis.
 </p>